You know you need to clarify where your business model is headed.

 Here’s a tool we’ve been using at Reason Street with startups and corporate innovators with great success: The Business Model Growth Map.

 On the first axis you have time, and firm value.
-On the second axis you have the two biggest value drivers in digital business models:

 The purpose of the Business Model Growth Map is to acknowledge you have more than one path to achieve your vision.
 You have options.